 Find out more in our “eight clauses your freelance contract shouldn’t be without” article.

 Are you going to be a sole trader or a limited company?
 The industry you’re in may dictate this for you.
 There’s nothing to stop starting as a sole trader, seeing how it goes and then, when you’ve found your feet, incorporate.
 If you’re new to this freelancer thing, baby steps could well be the best way forward.

 Check whether your professional body memberships are up to date and permit to you to carry on your chosen profession or trade.
 It may be that you have to re-register in your own right where previously your employer took care of this for you.

 Even if you’re working from home, it’s worth considering office and public liability insurance in case something happens when you’re on the road or someone comes to visit.
 Your home insurance won’t always cover you.
-Find out more about small business insurance with our free business insurance guide.

 Are you going to keep any individuals’ personal information on your systems, e.g. customers or suppliers names and addresses?
 If so, you’ll probably have to obtain a licence from the Information Commissioner.
 At £35 a year, it’s a small price to pay.
 The consequences of not having one when you should can be expensive.
 If you’re unsure whether this applies to you, you can check the Information Commissioner’s Office website for details.
 Since May 2018, you also need to make sure you think about GDPR and how you gather and manage any data that you collect.
 Our ‘What is GDPR’ article can help you with hints and tips.